-Over FY21, the Fund paid one distribution of \$0.14 per Unit.
-This distribution represents the tenth distribution from the Fund since its inception and was paid to Unitholders in February 2021.
-The distributions gained through your investment in the Fund are shown in the graphic below, which also indicates the amount of your original investment and the value of net tangible assets per Unit at the end of FY21.
+Over FY22, the Fund paid two distributions of 40 cents and 23.5 cents per Unit.
+Representing the eleventh and twelfth distributions from the Fund since its inception.
+These were paid to Unitholders in June 2021 and January 2022 respectively.
+The distributions gained through your investment in the Fund are shown in the graphic below, which also indicates the amount of your original investment and the value of net tangible assets per Unit at the end of FY22.

-On an absolute return basis, investors who have held units since inception have received distributions totalling 180.5 cents per Unit, which with the current NTA of \$1.67 per unit, is almost 2.2 times the initial \$1.60 offer price.
+On an absolute return basis, investors who have held units since inception have received distributions totalling 244 cents per Unit which, with the current NTA of \$1.34 per unit, represents more than 2.3 times the initial \$1.60 offer price subscribed by investors.